 As Harold Samuel, Baron of Wych Cross, famously once said, it’s all about “location, location, location.”
 Antenna placement affects the quality and capabilities of your cellular booster system.
 Antennas play essential roles, capturing and (re)emitting the radio waves that send and receive data passing from your phone and network tower.
-Here are some tips on finding the best location for your cell booster antenna to optimize your booster system and its various benefits.
+Here are some tips on how to aim your cell booster antenna to optimize your booster system and its various benefits.

 Line Up With Cell Towers

+When considering your cell booster antenna placement, consider the role of cell towers.
 Cellular booster systems capture, amplify, and remit radiowave frequencies.
 According to the law of thermodynamics, the energy of radio waves can neither be created nor destroyed, meaning that the only way to improve signals consists of interfering or meddling with the waves that’re already available.
 Cell towers capture and emit radio wave signals between other emitters and receivers like antennas.
-Since cell towers are the main source of traveling radio waves, ensuring that your outdoor antenna lines up with them optimizes the number of signals your antenna connects with and catches.
+Since cell towers are the main source of traveling radio waves, locating nearby towers and ensuring that your outdoor antenna lines up with them optimizes the number of signals your antenna connects with and catches.

 Create Easy Maintenance Accessibility

 Like any device or piece of equipment, antennas require regular maintenance to maximize their functionality.
 Placing your antenna within accessible locations makes the maintenance process easier, and it’ll also increase the efficiency and easiness of installation.
-Depending on your building, the most accessible location for your antenna may vary.
+Depending on your building, the best place to put your antenna may vary.
 Placing your outdoor antenna by the window or near a balcony for apartments or high-level offices creates optimal accessibility.
 For most homes, anywhere you can prop up a ladder offers adequate access convenience.

 Avoid Possible Signal Interceptors